DilanJT/flutter_football_league/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Functionalities of the app

+- add a football club
+- display stats of a specific club
+- display the premier league table
+- display matches
+- generate a random match